obsidianmd/obsidian-help/en/Obsidian Publish/Introduction to Obsidian Publish.md

 ## Learn more

-- If you a new Obsidian Publish user, learn how to [[Set up Obsidian Publish]].
+- If you're a new Obsidian Publish user, learn how to [[Set up Obsidian Publish]].
 - If you have more than one site, learn how to [[Manage sites]].
 - If you want to customize how your site looks, refer to [[Customize your site]].
 - If you want to know how we keep your notes safe, refer to [[Security and privacy]].